Saturday, October 24, 2015

 If I do these things ^, it is way better than feeling like I have "won" an argument.

-Gratitude to Angeles Arrien for introducing me to The Four Fold Path in her cross-cultural book, "The Tarot Handbook," which has been a guiding force in my life for many, many years. also, gratitude to Tammy, for introducing me to that book so many years ago.
+Gratitude to Angeles Arrien for introducing me to The Four Fold Path in her cross-cultural book, "The Tarot Handbook."

 #FourFoldPath